mjpritchard/test-decap-help/content/docs/short-term-project-storage/managing-a-gws.md

 find /gws/nopw/j04/upscale/cache -type f -atime +365
 ```

+**However**, this can
+- consume significant system resources in running the `du` command, for a long time, and
+- fail due to permission issues (as a regular user, you can't always "see" down all the directory branches)

+...So we provide some tools to help with this:

+1. The {{<link "gws-scanner">}}GWS Scanner{{</link>}} runs this for you, centrally, on a roughly 2-week cycle, and stores all the output in a database from which results can be visualised in the {{<link "gws-scanner-ui">}}GWS Scanner User Interface{{</link>}}.

+1. There is also a live view of GWSs and the available space left on the [JASMIN Dashboard](https://mon.jasmin.ac.uk).
+The “JASMIN Storage” tab shows many
+JASMIN storage volumes with information about current usage.

-However, the JASMIN team runs a fortnightly check of the contents of all GWSs, so please don't run large `find` jobs yourself, as this will be duplicating something already run in the background.
+**So please don't run large `du` or `find` jobs yourself, as this will be duplicating something already running in the background.**

 As a GWS Manager
 you will receive e-mails summarising the usage and contents of the GWS.
 If you
 wish for additional directories to be scanned and summarised please add these
 to the [GWS scanner configuration]({{< ref "gws-scanner" >}}).